-25. Policy Review
+28. Policy Review

-25.1 The Governing Body of our school is responsible for ensuring the annual review of this policy.
+The Governing Body of our school is responsible for ensuring the annual review of this policy.
 The date the next review is due is on the front cover of this policy.

-Appendix 1
+Appendix

-Everyone who works with children has a duty to safeguard and promote their mental and physical welfare.
+Everyone who works with children has a duty to safeguard and promote their welfare.
 They should be aware of the signs and indicators of abuse and know what to do and to whom to speak if they become concerned about a child or if a child discloses to them.